 Main Subheading

 The 1950s were a complex period in American history, particularly for African Americans.
-While the decade is often remembered for its booming economy, burgeoning suburban life, and post-war optimism, this prosperity was not shared equally.
+Now, while the decade is often remembered for its booming economy, burgeoning suburban life, and post-war optimism, this prosperity was not shared equally.
 For Black communities, the era was defined by persistent segregation, limited opportunities, and the constant struggle for basic civil rights.
 Understanding the context of this era requires a look at the legal and social structures that shaped African American life, as well as the collective resilience and activism that laid the groundwork for future change.

 Comprehensive Overview